 I give my clients gentle targeted posture correction exercises to do daily.
 These exercises stretch and strengthen certain parts of their body and over time improve their posture without them even having to think about it!

-If you’d like to receive some posture correction exercises and more advice on improving your posture then sign up to my free newsletter by clicking here.
+If you’d like to receive 3 posture correction exercises and more advice on improving your posture then sign up to my free newsletter by clicking here.

 Ameet Bhakta BSc, DipHE – I’m a posture correction specialist certified by the Egoscue Institute, and founder of Health Through Posture.